Your Frequently Asked Questions.

 According to recent studies and current best practice in education, when recess comes before lunchtime, students:

 Behave better on the playground, in the cafeteria, and in the classroom

 Are more ready to learn upon returning to the classroom immediately after lunch

 Perform better in the classroom because of increased nutrient intake and focused attention

 How old must my child be for your Toddler and Preschool programs?

 Breakwater’s Toddler Program serves children from 18-36 months old.
 Children must be at least 18 months by the start of their first session.
 Our Preschool Program is designed for children 3, 4, or 5 years of age.
 Children do not need to be toilet trained when they begin as toddlers or preschoolers.
 We will work with your family to align our plan at school with the procedure you have adopted at home.

 How and when can I apply for admission to Breakwater?

 Breakwater welcomes families who value education and childhood equally.
 The application process typically begins mid-October and continues throughout the spring.
 Applications for our first round of admissions are due by February 15.
 After this date, we continue to accept applications on a rolling basis.
-To learn more about our admissions process, visit Applying to Breakwater.
-To find out if a spot is available for the current school year, contact Moriah Perry, Admissions and Financial Aid, at email@example.com or 207-772-4295, x243.
+To learn more about our admissions process, visit Apply to Breakwater.
+To find out if a spot is available for the current school year, contact Moriah Perry, Director of Enrollment and Advancement, at email@example.com or 207-772-4295, x243.